 - Are clicks turning into sales/conversions?
 Is mobility occurring through the sales funnel?
 Why or why not?

-- Is engagement being lost at certain points?
+- Is engagement in social media platforms being lost at certain points?
 What could be causing it and how can it possibly be fixed?

 - Are you getting traffic from consumers within your target audience or outside of your target audience?